yzluka/Drown_which-cannot-fly/Readme.txt

     2. blurry.py: Taking the two inputs from Generator.py and add salt and pepper noise w/ MODIFIABLE intensity and proportion to testing1.png.

-        Output: GT-testing1_bw.png (binary map with tells if each pixel belongs to a real target or not)

-                testing1_blurred.png (Added salt and pepper noise to testing1.png)
+        Output: wFakeObjects_Full+s&p.png (Added salt and pepper noise to testing1.png)

         Key functions:
             salt_noisy(image, density=0.04, portion=0.5)
                 image: an image opened by cv2
                 density: the intensity of the salt and pepper noise, the larger, the more noise
-                portion: the number of salt noise vs pepper noise
+                portion: the proportion of salt noise in the overall noise

     3. Interpreter.py: Calculating the information within each region(smaller square) and outputting the RAW information map.
 Also adding the gaussian noise to it.

-        Output: InfoMap.npy (The information map, an 2D array which contains the information of each region WITHOUT the gaussian noise)
+        Output: GT_Info_Convoluted.npy (The information map, an 2D array which contains the ground-truth information of each subregion)

-                InfoMap_blurred.npy (The information map, an 2D array which contains the information of each region WITH the gaussian noise)
+                wFakeObjects_Info_Convoluted+s&p+Gaussian.npy (The information map, an 2D array which contains the information of each region
+                                                                    WITH the salt&pepper and gaussian noise in simulating blurry)

                 Note: Both of the .npy files take the salt and pepper noise into account and both gives RAW information.
 Normalization can be made directly on it.